 If you have a concern about one of the PSNI's registrants you can find out more from the PSNI's website about the issues they can deal with and how they will take your concern forward.

 We cannot investigate complaints about health and care services or individual practitioners, but you can find out what to do in our guides about how to make a complaint about health or care in Northern Ireland.

-Our performance review of the Pharmaceutical Society of Northern Ireland for 2019/20
+We publish our latest performance review report for the Pharmaceutical Society of Northern Ireland

 Find other cases here